 If you need more support, you can call the Macmillan Support Line on 0808 808 00 00 and talk to one of our cancer support specialists.
-Our website can help you find local support groups.
-Visit macmillan.org.uk/supportgroups You can also talk to other people affected by cancer on our Online Community.
-Visit macmillan.org.uk/community
+Our Online Community can help you find local support groups (see page 140).

 If you need more help